waltertamboer/api-documentation/source/reference/v2/payments-api/create-payment.rst

 Mollie Connect parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-With Mollie Connect you can charge fees on payments that are processed through your app, either by defining an *application fee* or by *splitting the payment*.
+With Mollie Connect you can charge fees on payments that are processed through your app, either by defining an *application fee* or by *routing the payment*.
 To learn more about the difference, please refer to the :doc:`Mollie Connect overview </connect/overview>`.

 .. parameter:: applicationFee